People read differently on the web than they do on paper.

 - Avoid jargon and complicated words so that all residents understand the information.

 - Explain acronyms with words when you use them, eg Surrey County Council (SCC).

 - Write clear sentences of 15 to 20 words.

 - Write short paragraphs of three to four sentences.

 - Use meaningful headings that customers can scan quickly for context.

-- Follow our house style (available on SCC Info or from our Communications team).
+- Follow our house style (available on Our Surrey or from our Communications team).

 - Make headings and sub headings short and meaningful.

 4. Creating and adding documents

 - Documents should be converted to PDF and meet PDF standards unless the PDF content can be a web page.

 - Don't add documents owned by other organisations.
 Create an external link to the website where they are located.